robotic-vision-lab/Attention-With-Varying-Receptive-Fields-Network/README.md

   }
 }
 ```
+In this json, `Flir_test` refers to the Flir dataset, `320_axis_mr, 640_flir_hr,
+160_domo_lr` refers to the TDAT challenge dataset, and `KAIST` refers to the

-We have created many different models in the file named `ModelLists.py`.
-The
+KAIST dataset.
+We have created many different models in the file named `
-program is built so that the user can select several of these models as
+ModelLists.py`.
+The program is built so that the user can select several of
-defined in the dictionary constructed in the `__init__(self)` method of the
+these models as defined in the dictionary constructed in the `__init__(self)`
-class `Model_Lists()`.
-If the user wants to train on additional models from the
+method of the class `Model_Lists()`.
+If the user wants to train on additional
-`ModelLists.py` file, then the user can add  to the `modelnames` list on line
+models from the `ModelLists.py` file, then the user can add  to the `modelnames
-90 of `train.py`:
+` list on line  90 of `train.py`:
 `modelnames = ['rcan']` to `modelnames = ['rcan', 'rcan_DDSOCA']`